5-day Bordeaux and Cognac Trip

 The enchanting Grand Theatre in Bordeaux on a rainy night.

 Your trip starts with either a private pickup from the airport or the Bordeaux Saint-Jean TGV station.
 If renting a car, both the airport and train station offer super convenient car rental options.
-From there, transfer to either one of two 5 star hotels or a 4 star winner in Bordeaux.
-We love all three hotels.

 Bordeaux Hotel Options

-Hotel Mondrian Bordeaux Les Carmes (5*) – This wonderful spa property, with top amenities including an amazing indoor pool, Michelin-starred restaurant, and generous room sizes.
+Hotel Mondrian Bordeaux Les Carmes (5*) – This wonderful spa property, with top amenities including an amazing indoor pool, a Michelin-starred restaurant, and generous room sizes.
 For foodies, Hotel Mondrian Bordeaux Les Carmes is home to the first European restaurant of Iron Chef Masaharu Morimoto.
 Delicious Asian delights with a French twist.

 A bedroom at the 5-star Villas Foch in Bordeaux